-But did you know Daylilies flowers have a lifespan of a day or a maximum of two?
-Amazing right?
-However, you can help Daylilies produce plenty of flowers by dividing and transplanting.
+Do you know Daylilies flowers have a lifespan of a day or a maximum of two?
+However, by dividing and transplanting, you can help Daylilies produce plenty of flowers.

-Sounds simple and easy, right?
-But daylilies require dividing the overgrown clumps in their roots to maintain the same growth of blooms in the next growing season.
+Sounds simple and easy but daylilies require dividing the overgrown clumps in their roots to maintain the same growth of blooms in the next growing season.

 You should not miss this article if you wish to have successful dividing and transplanting.

 When To Transplant Daylilies

 After giving the continuous beautiful, star-shaped perennial blooms for about 4 to 5 weeks, Daylilies become demanding transplants for other flowers in the upcoming season.

 The best time to transplant the Daylilies is during the late summer after their final bloom in June.
 Besides, early spring is also the perfect period when the new plants are growing or in autumn.

 As for the regions where the snow starts showering in the late fall or early winter months, daylilies will also give the same results if transplanted in the late summer before the onset of freezing ground.